govuk-one-login/onboarding-self-service-experience/README.md

 brew install aws-sam-cli
 ```

-Install and use the latest version of bash.
+Install and use the latest version of bash

 ```shell
 brew install bash